Also known as: Arteriovenous malformation - pulmonary

 When arteriovenous fistulas are caused by liver disease, the treatment is a liver transplant.

 The outlook for patients with HHT is not as good as for those without HHT.
-For patients with HHT, surgery to remove the abnormal vessels usually has a good outcome, and the condition is not likely to return.
+For patients without HHT, surgery to remove the abnormal vessels usually has a good outcome, and the condition is not likely to return.

 Major complications after treatment for this condition are unusual.
 Complications may include: